davejlhale/ieh/README.md

 # ieh
-to use, download and install ahk. download this repo and extract. run test.ahk by double click the file icon should work out the box when clicking test.ahk.
+to use, download and install ahk https://www.autohotkey.com/ then download this project to start "ieh assist.ahk" by double click the file icon should work out the box and starts as soon as you click your game window

+keys as shown in menu
+Alt + p  = pause
-keys as shown in menu + F9(see below) left click mouse on icons to turn on off. right click+hold+drag to move icons
+Alt + e = equip selected equipment set left click mouse /menu on icons to turn on off. right click+hold then drag to move icons

-right click + hold + left mouse click to pause running scripts. or toggle with icons
+hold right button down + left mouse click to pause running scripts.

-check in the dev tools menu for
+currently
+one time equip of configuarable equipment set (4 via file config) auto farm any one the first 4 challanges extra exp only farm of king auto bestiary loot auto click upgrades auto weave angel buffs in global slot 1 auto watch sc bank and buy reputation when full (can configure to buy your coice via 1 word change in file) simple chilli script - runs to location repeatedly - best with favourite zone or dungeon run

-'showgamewindow' to make sure its found your game
+basic example script included to make your own

-use findgamewindow if you resize/move the game window
+problems with click location check in the dev tools menu for 'showgamewindow' to make sure its found your game use findgamewindow if you resize/move the game window

 set-click-points is used to map where it clicks - offset.txt file contains relative positions. should be no need to use this option

 screen-info for x,p color in writting pixel checks (later)

-F9 is start of a chilli hunt script. needs work but works to a fashion king run just enters challange 1, moves back and lets minions babies die (if you can kill them) - no visual cue its running so needs turned off to get back  notmal movement just run, just holds down w key

-icons
-buffs angel buffs in global slot 1 every 30s u - spams upgrade clicks bestiary loot collection every 20mins